-- A. This appliance has a pilot which is lit by a piezo-electric spark gas ignition system.
-Do not open the inner door of the appliance and try to light the pilot by hand. - B. BEFORE LIGHTING smell all around the appliance area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.
+- A. This appliance has a pilot which is lit by a piezoelectric spark gas ignition system.
+Do not open the inner door of the appliance and try to light the pilot by hand. - B.BEFORE LIGHTING smell all around the appliance area for gas.
+Be sure to smell next to the floor because some gas is heavier than air and will - phone in your building. - Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions. - •If you cannot reach your gas supplier, call the fire department.